makma/fingerprintjs.com/content/index/gaming.md

     imageTitle: How FingerprintJS protects gaming fraud
     ctaText: Read our documentation
     ctaUrl: https://dev.fingerprintjs.com/docs/introduction
-  - markdown__Content: Use FingerprintJS for your site's unique fraud needs.
+  - content: Use FingerprintJS for your site's unique fraud needs.
 Our API and webhooks make it easy to build custom authentication workflows to stop common sources of fraud for gaming and gambling sites, including account takeover, promo and bonus abuse, card testing, and more.